International Peace and Conflict Resolution 3+2 Program

 - International Studies track

-- Opportunities to study abroad as an undergraduate
+- Opportunities to study abroad as an undergraduate and graduate student

 - Problem-based learning and research models